I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 Israel, you will not be forgotten by me.

-22 I have blotted out, as a thick cloud, your transgressions,
+22 I have blotted out your transgressions like a cloud,

 Return to me, for I have redeemed you.